Meet Meike, our production manager in Peru

 I know the security guards by now.
 The still pretend sometimes that they don’t know me though.
 I never know what to expect.
 Sometimes they’ll stop me for quite some minutes for security check without acknowledging that they see me every other day, sometimes they greet and joke and let me pass.The guards are in general really friendly and the inmates have a good relationship with them.

 During the day, I‘m helping the girls as much as I can.
-I try to teach them some new stuff about how to produce clothing but also about how to organize production.
+I try to teach them some new stuff about how to produce clothing but also about how to organise production.
 And of course, there are always little things that need to be solved.

 The atmosphere in the working space is friendly and the girls are making a lot of jokes among themselves, while they are working and singing along to their little radios.
 You sometimes forget that you are in a prison.
 But there will be reminders.